While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 During the summer break I found employment at Butlins Holiday Camp, Skegness.
 I worked as a kitchen porter during the day, a barman in the evening, and a receptionist at weekends.

-In due course the deal with the Saudi's was done, but once again I was not made aware of the small print.
+In due course, the deal with the Saudi's was done, but once again I was not made aware of the small print.
 We attended a sumptuous, traditional Majlis in Jeddah with all the key directors.

-My Farley's ad photo
+Farley's ad photo